 XSS trusted users

-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: XSS trusted users.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: XSS trusted users.

 Make sure that you trust all the people on the XSS trusted users list.

 If you were solely concerned with security, you would not allow this.
 However, Moodle is also concerned with education, so we have to make a compromise.
 Historically, the compromise was that teachers, course creators, and admins were trusted, and could post complex, but potentially risky content; while students and guests were not trusted, and anything they posted had the risky stuff stripped out.